pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 ![image](https://user-images.githubusercontent.com/107750005/222167859-1e1a9173-a3ea-41a2-9ad2-c8fd9029eb1f.png)

-In the scenario above, you are given 1 Attacker Windows with essentials tools need to be compiled, 1 Attacker Linux box with Havoc Framework and essential tools pre-installed, and 1 low-level user credentials in WORKSTATION-01.
+In the scenario above, you are given 1 **Attacker Windows** with essentials tools need to be compiled, 1 **Attacker Linux** with Havoc Framework and essential tools pre-installed, and 1 low-level user credentials in **WORKSTATION-01**.
 All user credentials including "Domain Admins" had also been given in the course material because it is used for troubleshooting purposes and it will not be utilized during the walkthrough as all machines need to be up in order to let the attacks functional.
 To let the machines to be powered on 24/7, go to ***Start Menu > Search for "Power, sleep, and battery settings" > Screen and sleep > Select "Never"***

 | Machines         | Username    | Password       |
 |------------------|-------------|----------------|